 Bureau of Economic Analysis, Commerce.

-What To Report: The survey collects information on transactions in the covered financial services between U.S. financial services providers and foreign persons.
+What To Report: The survey is intended to collect information on transactions in the covered financial services between U.S. financial services providers and foreign persons.
+The survey is intended to collect information on transactions in the covered services occurring in the last quarter of calendar year 2013 and in the first three quarters of calendar year 2014.

-How To Report: Reports can be filed using BEA's electronic reporting system at www.bea.gov/efile.
-Copies of the survey forms and instructions, which contain complete information on reporting procedures and definitions, can be downloaded from the BEA Web site given above.
-Form BE-185 inquiries can be made by phone to BEA at (301) 278-9303 or by sending an email to email@example.com.
+How To Report: Reports can be filed via BEA's electronic reporting system at www.bea.gov/efile.
+Additionally, copies of the survey forms and instructions, which contain complete information on reporting procedures and definitions, can be obtained from the BEA Web site at www.bea.gov/surveys/iussurv.htm.
+Inquiries can be made to BEA at (202) 606-5588.

 Director, Bureau of Economic Analysis.